Symptoms Risk Factors & Screening

 Testicular cancer can usually be found at an early stage.
 Many men find the cancer themselves while doing a self-examination.
 Or, their sexual partner may notice a change that can lead to a diagnosis.

 It is recommended that men ages 15 to 55 perform a monthly self-examination to find any changes.
-Men who notice a lump, hardness, enlargement, pain, or any other change in 1 or both of their testicles should visit their doctor immediately.
+Men who notice a lump, hardness, enlargement, pain, or any other change in one or both of their testicles should visit their doctor immediately.